PopovicMilica/causal_nets/README.md

         Data on which the validation of the Neural Network will be performed.
 It has to be composed in the same manner as the training data.
-    test_data: array like
+    estimation_data: list of arrays
-        A feature array on which we want to perform estimation.
+        Data on which we want to perform estimation.
+It has to be composed in the same manner as the training and validation data.
     hidden_layer_sizes: list of ints
         `hidden_layer_sizes` is a list that defines a size and width of the neural network that estimates causal coefficients.
 Length of